codazoda/mapdown/README.md

 # Mapdown

-Create a `sitemap.xml` file based on a list of markdown files in the current directory.
+Create a `sitemap.xml` file based on the Markdown files in the current directory.

 ## Installing